pi-star-2025/pi_star/Misc/Misc_Pi/maze.md

 The catch is that all of this intelligence was unconscious, so conscious understanding of music (chasing/being chased) is enough to disenchant the curse.

 The Tower of God is, thankfully, no longer an ode to The Magic Flute.

+## “Live Life like a Song”

+In 2022, Mozart was woken up and backed down.

+He said the core reason is so he could “die gracefully” and keep having an impact in larger worlds (ex: 7-forces, 20-forces).

+Others tried hard to bring back his jekyll-hyde spirit, but he believed more and more that “Two Towers” already had all its best qualities (ex: creative vigor) absorbed by red/blue/green.

+He said unconsciously he had learned in dreams that there was an evil queen of the night (Mother Mary).
+She had divided our world into 2, where women lived in a brighter world, and thus men were kept in darkness.

+This is because the day/night of our world became used secretly for gender, and many men always live in the “night”.

+Mozart was someone who bounced between worlds, and thus had a real alter ego (half in the dark).
+It was more this “half in the dark” that wanted to be a free man, without the day/night spell.
+So the “half in the dark” crafted a “song” for this intent.

+The Mozart lower down turned into Amadeus of the Night, and whoever was left below was a puppet.